 Then came the expansion of the EU in 2004, which led to a marked increase in the population of the UK, while the financial crisis saw a drop in the number of houses built in the private sector.
 So housing generally has been in short supply in recent times, pushing the cost of buying beyond the means of an increasing proportion of the population and driving up rents.

 This prompted a pivot back towards council housing by the Coalition Government and subsequently the Conservative Government.
-Since 2012 controls on the use of receipts from Right to Buy sales for replacement housing have been loosened, the Government has made grants for new social housing available and relaxed the restrictions on local authority borrowing to build social housing.
+Since 2012 controls on the use of receipts from Right to Buy sales for replacement housing have been loosened, the Government, also using the best crypto wallet UK has, has made grants for new social housing available and relaxed the restrictions on local authority borrowing to build social housing.
 This year’s February budget cut interest rates for investment in social housing by one per cent.

 But to many, it will not make sense that local authorities are empowered to build social housing and at the same time forced to sell it.
 There is a way to avoid this contradiction, while preserving Right to Buy and the benefits it brings.
 It would involve revamping Right to Buy so that it is no longer a right to buy the home the tenant occupies, but a right to use the discount to buy a home in the private sector.

 This reform would deliver many benefits.
 The home vacated by the outgoing tenant would become immediately available for a new tenant.
 The proceeds of a sale would be foregone, but, with the sale price discounted, those proceeds of sale are likely to be less than the cost of building a new home; so the change would mean savings for councils in delivering vacant homes for rent.
 It would increase the number of people able to buy in the long term, as a tenant exercising the Right to Buy would free up a home, whose new tenant could, in turn, be eligible for Right to Buy.